• Skip to primary navigation

 About the Cicada Art

 Cicadas Life Cycle Illustration, Newly hatched nymphs drop to the ground and burrow into the soil.Curious about the art itself?
 We like to call this style ‘digital watercolor’.
 As trained traditional artists, we love watercolor and colored pencil.
 But sometimes digital art is more efficient.
 So, we’ve learned to translate the feel of a watercolor painting to digital media.
 This retains the soft, approachable feel of art on paper, while allowing for faster and easier editing when working on quick print deadlines.
 This piece was created for Science News Magazine a few years back, for one of the 13-year cicadas’ emergence.
+This illustration is available for licensing!
+Find it on our gallery: Cicada Life Cycle, or go directly to license the cicada life-cycle art at science-photo or even buy a print.

 If you feel inspired and would like to join the science art conversation, please sign up for my newsletters!